snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/index.md

 - [Snowplow E-commerce](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-ecommerce-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-ecommerce/#!/overview/snowplow_ecommerce)): for modeling your E-commerce interactions across carts, products, checkouts, and transactions
 - [Snowplow Fractribution](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-fractribution/#!/overview/fractribution)): used for Attribution Modeling with Snowplow

+We also have 2 utility packages:
+- [Snowplow Normalize](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-normalize-data-model/index.md) package that makes it easy for you to build models that transform your events data into a different structure that may be better suited for downstream consumers
+- [Snowplow Utils](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-utils-data-model/index.md) contains all our shared macros and features used across our packages

-There are also 2 legacy dbt packages for web and mobile (superceded by unified):
+There are also 2 legacy dbt packages for web and mobile (superseded by unified):
 - [Snowplow Web](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-web/#!/overview/snowplow_web)): for modeling your web data for page views, sessions, users, and consent
 - [Snowplow Mobile](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-mobile-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-mobile/#!/overview/snowplow_mobile)): for modeling your mobile app data for screen views, sessions, users, and crashes

 Each package comes with a set of standard models to take your [Snowplow tracker data](/docs/collecting-data/collecting-from-own-applications/index.md) and produce tables aggregated to different levels, or to perform analysis for you.
 You can also add your own models on top, see the page on [custom modules](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md) for more information on how to do this.

-In addition to the other packages, there is a [Normalize](docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-normalize-data-model/index.md) package that makes it easy for you to build models that transform your events data into a different structure that may be better suited for downstream consumers.

 The supported data warehouses per version can be seen below: